 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

 Rationale for Recommendation 8.1: The Working Group believes that provisions in the 2012 round were insufficient to effectively guard against conflicts of interest among dispute resolution service provider panelists, the Independent Objector, and application evaluators.
 Therefore, the Working Group recommends that ICANN develop a transparent process to prevent conflicts of interest among these parties in subsequent rounds.

+The Working Group notes that some comments on the draft Final Report suggested drawing on best practice resources for the implementation of this recommendation, such as the International Bar Association’s Guidelines on Conflicts of Interest in International Arbitration.

 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.